kannankvs/md2/sonic_stretch_management_vrf_design.md

 show management_interface address - This command displays the IP addresses configured for the management interface eth0.
 ```

+Following are the example output from these show commands.

 ** show mgmt-vrf **

 ```
 root@sonic:/etc/init.d# show mgmt-vrf